Andrey Avinoff: In the United States

-Left only with what little they had been able to carry with them and rubles, worthless after the Russian revolution, Avinoff’s family initially purchased a farm in Pine Bush, New York.
-Avinoff’s brief, none-too-successful farming career came to an end in late 1918 when he was summoned by Prince Georgy Lvov to translate for him, first in Washington, DC, at Lvov’s meeting with President Woodrow Wilson, and then at Versailles, where Avinoff helped negotiate the Treaty of Versailles for the Russian Provisional Government at the Paris Peace Conference.
+Left only with what they had been able to carry with them, Avinoff's family initially purchased a farm in Pine Bush, New York.
+Avinoff's brief, none-too-successful farming career came to an end in late 1918 when he was summoned by Prince Georgy Lvov to translate for him, first in Washington, DC, at Lvov's meeting with President Woodrow Wilson, and then at Versailles, where Avinoff helped negotiate the Treaty of Versailles for the Russian Provisional Government at the Paris Peace Conference.

 In February 1919, Avinoff returned to Pine Bush, where his family had become frequent visitors at nearby Yama Farms Inn, a fashionable Catskills resort that attracted Thomas Edison, Harvey Firestone, Henry Ford, and John D. Rockefeller as well as famous writers, musicians and philosophers.
-Frank Seaman, the advertising mogul who established the Inn, helped launch Avinoff’s career as a commercial artist.
+Frank Seaman, the advertising mogul who established the Inn, helped launch Avinoff's career as a commercial artist.
 Avinoff rendered advertising illustrations for the products of many major companies of the day, including Colgate-Palmolive's Cashmere Bouquet, and the first modern typewriter for the Underwood Typewriter Company.
-Seaman also helped inaugurate the portrait-painting career of Avinoff’s sister, Elizabeth Shoumatoff, by arranging for her to paint many of his wealthy clients.
+Seaman also helped inaugurate the portrait-painting career of Avinoff's sister, Elizabeth Shoumatoff, by arranging for her to paint many of his wealthy clients.
 The family sold the farm in 1920 but remained in the vicinity, living in a colonial mansion in Napanoch until 1926, when they moved to Merrick, Long Island.